 One of the most common vehicle defect issues faced by the public is that of safety recalls of a motor vehicle.
-Safety recalls are usually instigated by either the National Highway Traffic Safety Administration (NHTSA) or the vehicle manufacturers themselves in response to a discovered defect in a vehicle or a component of that vehicle.
-So it is important to understand the procedure that is followed in vehicle recalls and the respective responsibilities of those involved.
+Safety recalls are usually initiated by either the National Highway Traffic Safety Administration (NHTSA) or the vehicle manufacturers themselves in response to a discovered defect in a vehicle or a component of that vehicle.
+It is important to understand the procedure that is followed in vehicle recalls and the respective responsibilities of those involved.

 Motor Vehicle Defects Resource Links

 Office of Defects Investigation (ODI) tool to search for or file consumer complaints about vehicles, equipment, child safety seats and tires.

 A Federal Trade Commission (FTC) auto guide for consumers.